cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 }
 ```

 Because you added a new Protobuf file, you need to compile it too.
-Uncomment the `cp` line:
+Uncomment the `cp` line in `protocgen.sh`:

 ```diff-sh
 -   # cp -r github.com/alice/checkers/* ./